Beibhinn/milestone-project-2/README.md

    -  Enter in a search term/ location, press 'enter' on the keyboard to ensure this also triggers a search and verify that the user is shown a carousel of photos relating to their search.

+   -  Enter in an invalid search term/ location, submit, and verify that a message appears advising the user that there are no results.

    -  Click the left and right arrows to ensure that the photo changes as the user clicks.

    -  Adjust size of browser window to various sizes, to ensure the unsplash carousel resizes well and is responsive.